tungstenfabric/opencontrails-docs/Contributor/GettingStarted/README.md

-Getting Started as an OpenContrail Contributor
+Getting Started as a Tungsten Fabric Contributor
 ==============================================

-This directory contains community generated documentation on how to get started as a contributor to OpenContrail, including tools and systems, procedures to ensure consistency in planning, and style guides.
+This directory contains community generated documentation on how to get started as a contributor to Tungsten Fabric, including tools and systems, procedures to ensure consistency in planning, and style guides.